 Management also has the intent to hold and will not be required to sell, the debt securities classified as AFS for a period of time sufficient for a recovery of cost, which may be until maturity.
 The unrealized losses on AFS debt securities are due to increases in market interest rates over the yields available at the time the underlying securities were purchased.
 When necessary, the Company has performed a discounted cash flow analysis to determine whether or not it will receive the contractual principal and interest on certain securities.
 For AFS debt securities, OTTI losses are recognized in earnings if the Company intends to sell the security.
 In other cases the Company considers the relevant factors noted above, as well as the Company's intent and ability to retain its investment for a period of time sufficient to allow for any anticipated recovery in market value and whether evidence exists to support a realizable value equal to or greater than the cost basis.
+Any impairment loss on an equity security is equal to the full difference between the cost basis and the fair value of the security.

-As of December 31, 2018 and 2017, management believes the impairments detailed in the table above are temporary.
-For the year ended December 31, 2018, there were no OTTI losses realized in the Company's consolidated statements of income.
+As of December 31, 2019 and 2018, management believes the impairments detailed in the table above are temporary.
+For the years ended December 31, 2019 and 2018, there were no OTTI losses realized in the Company's consolidated statements of income.
 For the year ended December 31, 2017, \$1.3 million of an OTTI loss on an AFS equity investment was realized in the Company's consolidated statements of income.
-For the year ended December 31, 2016, there were no OTTI losses realized in the Company's consolidated statements of income.

-There were no sales of HTM securities in the year ended December 31, 2018.
+There were no sales of HTM securities in the years ended December 31, 2019 and 2018.
 During the year ended December 31, 2017, the Company sold HTM securities with an amortized cost of \$0.8 million and an unrealized loss of \$2 thousand.
 Due to significant deterioration in the creditworthiness of the issuers of the HTM securities, the circumstances caused the Company to change its intent to hold the HTM securities to maturity, which did not affect the Company's intent to hold the remainder of the HTM portfolio to maturity.

-The following tables set forth information with regard to gains and losses on equity securities at December 31, 2018:
+The following tables set forth information with regard to gains and losses on equity securities: